bruceravel/demeter/documentation/SinglePage/help.rst

 is a **vague, open-ended** question that is unlikely to garner much of a response.
-We see lots of these vague, open-ended questions and the folks asking questions like that rarely gets the answer they're looking for.
+We see lots of these vague, open-ended questions and the folks asking questions like that rarely get the answer they're looking for.
 Spend time thinking about how to ask the question with clarity, with conciseness, and with precision |nd| that time spent *will* pay off.

 Remember that the people who answer questions on the mailing list are volunteering their time and may not have much time to spend with you.